-Thus, if your brand message is clear and consistent across all marketing channels, your target audience (current clients and prospective clients) are much more likely to recall your brand and engage with your law firm.
-All of this hinges on a self-confident brand message your law firm brand sends, based on the individual personal brands of each lawyer.
+Thus, if your brand message is clear and consistent across all marketing channels, your target audience (current clients and prospective clients) are much more likely to recall your brand and bring their business to your law firm.
+All of this hinges on a self-confident brand message your law firm brand sends, based on the individual brands of each lawyer.

 How to create your law firm’s brand

-I’ve discovered that most of us lawyers are very good at what we do for a living because we have a strong desire to get it right.
+I’ve discovered that most of us lawyers are very good at what we do for a living because we have an overwhelming desire to get it right.
 Some call this perfectionism.
 I call it a drive to succeed and give good service.

 Creating your law firm brand likely calls up your need to succeed and perhaps, to be perfect.
 Please don’t give in to the need to perfect your brand from the start, because this will add to your stress.